publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch17/m__us_usc_t7_s450i.md

             (C) award grants on the basis of merit, quality, and relevance;

-            (D) solicit and consider input from persons who conduct or use agricultural research, extension, or education in accordance with [section 7612(b) of this title][/us/usc/t7/s7612/b]; and
+            (D) solicit and consider input from persons who conduct or use agricultural research, extension, or education in accordance with [section 7612(b) of this title][/us/usc/t7/s7612/b];

-            (E) in seeking proposals for grants under this subsection and in performing peer review evaluations of such proposals, seek the widest participation of qualified individuals in the Federal Government, colleges and universities, State agricultural experiment stations, and the private sector.
+            (E) in seeking proposals for grants under this subsection and in performing peer review evaluations of such proposals, seek the widest participation of qualified individuals in the Federal Government, colleges and universities, State agricultural experiment stations, and the private sector; and

+            (F) establish procedures, including timelines, under which an entity established under a commodity promotion law (as such term is defined under [section 7401(a) of this title][/us/usc/t7/s7401/a]) or a State commodity board (or other equivalent State entity) may directly submit to the Secretary for consideration proposals for requests for applications that specifically address particular issues related to the priority areas specified in paragraph (2).

         (5) __Allocation of funds__